manaswinidas/Git-subtrees-demo/SETUP.md

 `$ git push heroku master`

-## Adding dummy data
+## Adding Twitter data

-To test out the app as a user, you can add dummy data to your project.
+To test out the app as a user, you can add Twitter data to your project.
 First go to the url for your app (https://your-app-name.herokuapp.com), you should see the following page:

 ![](https://cl.ly/1J3X35170e0s/Image%202018-02-16%20at%202.35.57%20AM.png)